aishaprograms/Flashcard-Generator/README.md

 Add
 Review
 ```
 Add: Adds a new flashcard which is saved as a stringified JSON object.
-There are two types of flashcards:
+There are two types of flashcards:Basic Flashcard
--Basic Flashcard
--Cloze-deleted Flashcard
+and Cloze-deleted Flashcard

 Review: Uses inquirer to prompt the user about each flashcard.
 For a basic flashcard, it displays the front, pauses for the user to guess, then displays the back of the card.
 For a cloze-deleted flashcard, it displays the partial text, pauses for the user to guess, then displays the full text.

 In order to use the backend app to store flashcards, enter one of the following: